MyMT™ Blog

 It is well known in many of these countries around the Mediterranean, that these beautiful, colourful fruits help to improve inflammatory markers as well as our immune health (Miles & Calder, 2021).

 I was also aware of the evidence from women living in Japan, who use citrus intake to help lower their blood pressure.
 [Kato et al, 2014].
-This is why I’m heartened by research (Miles & Calder, 2021), confirming my actions, even during and after travelling, that citrus juice belongs in my daily routine for the rest of my life!

-When my mid-life menopausal body hobbled along to various specialists with sore joints, aching muscles, sore heels, heart palpitations and feelings of fatigue, not one of them mentioned my new ‘heroine’ of menopause health – Vitamin C – and to be fair to these wonderful specialists, nor did I give this vital vitamin a thought either.
+When my own mid-life menopausal body hobbled along to various specialists with sore joints, aching muscles, sore heels, heart palpitations and feelings of fatigue, not one of them mentioned my new ‘heroine’ of menopause health – Vitamin C – and to be fair to these wonderful specialists, nor did I give this vital vitamin a thought either.

 But I should have – and I also needed to take note that the reason there was a lemon tree in my garden at the time, was that I needed to embrace this beautiful fruit during menopause.